Södertälje: Large corporations

-Aktiebolaget Astra, Apotekarnes Kemiska Fabriker was founded in 1913 by pharmacist Adolf Rising.
+Astra AB was founded in 1913 by pharmacist Adolf Rising.
 Initially, the company had only ten employees, but already developed strongly during the first years.
 The company started with only five employees, but grew exponentially in its first years of trading.
-One of the reasons was an increased need for medication due to the first world war.
-The company merged with its British competitor Zeneca in 1999, and formed the pharmaceutical group Astra Zeneca.
+One of the reasons was an increased need for medication due to World War I. The company merged with its British competitor Zeneca in 1999, and formed the pharmaceutical group AstraZeneca.
 The company's pill factory in Gärtuna in south-eastern Södertälje is the largest of its kind in the world, employing over 3,200 people.

-In 1891, Vagnfabriks-Aktiebolaget i Södertelge (abbreviated VABIS) started as manufacturier of railway cars, petrol engines, automobiles, trucks, motor-powered draisines, motorboats and marine engines.
+In 1891, Vabis started as manufacturier of railway cars, petrol engines, automobiles, trucks, motor-powered draisines, motorboats and marine engines.
 In 1911 they merged with Maskinfabriks-aktiebolaget Scania and formed Scania-Vabis.
 The company only uses the name Scania AB today.
 The head office remains in its original location, by Saltskogsfjärden south of the city centre of Södertälje.
 Together with its subsidiaries, Scania currently employs over 9,000 people in Södertälje, making the Group the largest employer.